omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 - `clet_1` I work well in teams.
 - `clet_2` I think about the ethical, legal, and social implications of computing.
 - `cltrcmp_1` I am comfortable interacting with peers from different backgrounds than my own (based on race, sexuality, income, and so on.)
-- `cltrcmp_2` I have good cultural competence, or the ability to interact effectively with people from diverse backgrounds.
+- `cltrcmp_2` I have go od cultural competence, or the ability to interact effectively with people from diverse backgrounds.

 #### Demographics
 - `gender` Could I please know your gender